Make the first day of school better for everyone with back-to-school tips from experts.

 More than 4.4 million school-age children experience some level of stress when returning to school each year.
 Anxiety often starts building a month or so before the first school bell rings.
 Students worry about getting lost, packing the right back-to-school supplies, making friends and doing homework.

 Parents also face plenty of back-to-school stress.
 As if the cost of clothing and school fees wasn’t enough, dealing with a child’s insecurities can be overwhelming.
 You need a strategy and guidance to avoid sleepless nights and rivers of tears.

-Start planning now before tummy aches and tantrums become routine.
+Start planning now with a few back-to-school tips before tummy aches and tantrums become routine.
 Read what the experts say about preparing your child and you for the first day of school.

-10 ways to make the first day of school better
+10 back-to-school tips to ace the first day of school

 Since you’re likely still sprinting to baseball games, swim championships and a zillion other summer activities, I’ve gathered some great back-to-school tips for you.
 Here’s what the top psychologists and parenting experts advise: